JoshDoug/Notes/Git/gitting-started.md

 Commit: `git commit -m "Commit Message"`
 * -m for message

+Add & Commit: `git commit -am "Commit Message"`
+* use carefully

+### Amending Commits
+You can't amend any commit later than the current most recent commit that HEAD is pointing to.

+`git commit --amend -m "Changing commit message to something useful"` Can be used to change code committed, or even just the commit message.

+### Retrieving old Versions
+Instead of amending older commits (which would violate git's data integrity) you can make new commits which undo what was done in the older commits - ensures the log of commits is accurate.

+Resetting a file to a specific point:
+`git checkout 290salkd94wq -- file.txt` where 290sa.. is the hash for the commit you want the file to be reverted to.
+This file is then put in the staging area.

+Reverting using the git revert command:
+`git revert 290salkd94wq`
+This will open up your editor to give you a chance to edit the commit message.
+The command simply flips all the changes from the previous commit (deletes additions, adds deletions) and immediately commits it.

+## Undo Changes
+### Undo changes in the working directory
+Undo changes on a file: `git checkout -- file.txt`
+The `--` is used to avoid a potential name conflict with a branch, as git checkout can also be used to switch to another branch.

+### Unstaging files from staging index
+Useful if you've grouping commits into sensible steps (if you've fixed two different bugs in one session they should probably still have separate commits) and you've accidentally added/staged files you don't want to commit.

+`git reset HEAD file.txt`

 ## Git diff
 Compare working directory and repository: `git diff` Or working and staging if there are differences there?